justinklam/Digital-Living/README.md

-# myBlog
+# Digital-Living

-<p>Welcome to <b>myBlog</b>, a Microblog for user submitted posts!
+<p>Welcome to <b>Digital-Living</b>, a Microblog for user submitted posts!
 I built this project to practice CRUD operations and JWT authorization/authentication.</p>
 <p>Front-end built with JavaScript, React and React-Quill. </p>
 <p>Backend uses Express and JWT for authorization. </p>
 <p>Database is built with MySQL.</p>